-Join Chris Reilly for an in-depth discussion in this video Using the exercise files, part of Up and Running with Grasshopper.
+Join Chris Reilly for an in-depth discussion in this video Using the exercise files, part of Learning Grasshopper.

 If you're a premium member of the lynda.com library, you have access to the exercise files used throughout this course.
 These files can be found on the exercise files tab on the main course page.
 The files are organized into main folders for each chapter and subfolders for each video.
 Most often the exercise files will have the extension .gh.
 These are the files that you should open in Grasshopper.
 Some examples use both a Grasshopper file and a Rhino file, which will have the extension .3dm.